 One of our greatest gifts is that we’re all different and have the ability to choose what’s best for us.

-As we are responsible for creating the life we want, the choices we make has an effect on the people in our lives.
+As we’re responsible for creating the life we want, the choices we make has an effect on the people in our lives.
 Sometimes our choices can cause others to be angry, disappointed or let down.
-They may even try and make us feel guilty about the choices we have made.
+They may even try to make us feel guilty about the choices we have made.

 If others try to make us feel guilty, we may end up trying to justify why we’ve made the choices we have.

 - For saying no. The more we say no, the more likely we will upset or disappoint someone.
-The truth is it shouldn’t be our concern.
+The truth is, it shouldn’t be our concern.
 If we continue to say yes to others, we’re really saying no to ourselves each time.
-When we say no to others, we’re declaring we are clear about what are priorities are and are committed to carrying them out.
+When we say no to others, we’re declaring we’re clear about what are priorities are and are committed to carrying them out.

 - For choosing yourself first.
 When our needs are adequately met, that’s when we’re in a better position to serve others and perform at a higher level.
 While it may come across as being selfish, we should always remember that our needs are just as important as anyone else’s needs.

 - For not engaging in meaningless conversations.
-If we observe the conversations around us, it is fair to say that most of them are not inspiring, outcome-focused or interesting.
-People tend to default to conversations like the weather, the traffic, or even whine and complain about things.
+If we observe the conversations around us, it’s fair to say most of them are not inspiring, outcome-focused or interesting.
+People default to conversations like the weather, the traffic, or even whine and complain about things.
 The best thing we can do in such situations is to disengage from the conversation or if possible, walk away from it.

 - For failing over and over again.
 We must have a worthy goal, mission or purpose in life.
 When we’re clear about what it is and are committed to it, we ought to give it all we’ve got.
 That may result in challenges and heartaches and cause us to fail.
-But if it is important to us, we should continue to go after it, fully knowing that we will continue to have challenges.
+But if it’s important to us, we should continue to go after it, fully knowing we’ll continue to have challenges.

 - For being yourself.
 We’re unique individuals and should never have to apologise for who we are.
 If our behaviours are unacceptable for situations we find ourselves in, then yes, we need to take responsibility for changing our behaviours.
 If we’re being authentic, then it’s for others to decide whether they want to connect with us or not.

 - For letting things go that don’t matter.
 If we’re focused on what we want, it can be easy to decide what’s important and what we should give our attention to.
-Things that aren’t aligned with our highest value work can be avoided without any guilt and it is something we are not obliged to explain to others.
+Things that aren’t aligned with our highest value work can be avoided without any guilt and it’s something we’re not obliged to explain to others.